 The Neavesville property consists of a single exploration permit in the Hauraki Goldfield of New Zealand's North Island.
-EMX acquired Neavesville, which covers a historic JORC gold-silver resource, on open ground with minimal cost.
+EMX acquired Neavesville on open ground with minimal cost.
 The property hosts epithermal gold-silver mineralization that has geologic features similar to other deposits of the Hauraki Goldfield.